Section 6 - Student Development Services

 - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks;

-- Information on possible sanctions, procedures to follow after an incident of sexual violence, domestic violence, dating violence or stalking, disciplinary procedures, and the protection of confidentiality; and
+- Information on possible sanctions, procedures to follow after an incident of sexual assault, domestic violence, dating violence or stalking, disciplinary procedures, and the protection of confidentiality; and

-- Written notification about available resources and services, and options for academic and work accommodations, if requested and reasonably available.
+- Written notification about available resources and services and supportive measures available if appropriate and reasonably available.

 3. The College offers the prevention and awareness program to all new and existing students and employees.